redteam-project/cyber-range-target/README.md

 ```
 ---
-# defaults file for cyber-test-range-target
+# defaults file for cyber-range-target
 # Which CVE's should be tested on a host
 cves_to_test: []
 selinux_state: enforcing